okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/token-inline-hook/main/index.md

 At a high-level, the following workflow occurs:

 * A user logs into an Okta-hosted Login sample application.
-* The Okta org authenticates the user and mints an authentication token.
+* The Okta org authenticates a user and mints an authentication token.
 * The Okta token inline hook triggers and sends a request to an external service.
 * The external service evaluates the request, and if the user is a patient, adds a patient ID claim to the token.
 * The authentication token is directed back to the Okta-hosted Login application where the user is signed in.